use-ink/ink-docs/versioned_docs/version-5.x/basics/gas.md

 Blockchains that support ink! are built using Substrate which uses the concept of Weight to describe the usage of resources.
-The Weights concept is similar to what smart contract developers might know from other ecosystem, but is more fine granular.
+The Weights concept is similar to what smart contract developers might know from other ecosystems, but is more fine grained.
 We decided on using the term "Gas" to make onboarding easier for developers from other smart contract ecosystems.
 So: `Gas = Weight = (refTime, proofSize)`.